 Why Do Cats Use a Sandbox as a Litter Box?

 In the wild, cats naturally excrete in soft or sandy soil to facilitate easy burial.
 They use their paws in a backward sweeping motion to cover their feces.
 In the backyard, the sandbox is a natural outlet for this instinct in cats who pass through or hang out in your yard.
-It really isn't that much different from your cat's indoor litter box.
+It isn't that much different from your cat's indoor litter box.

 If you don't stop cats from defecating in the sandbox, though, it can be harmful to people.
-During playtime, children may be exposed to toxoplasmosis, a parasitic disease that's carried in cat feces.
+During playtime, children may be exposed to toxoplasmosis, which is a parasitic disease that's carried in cat feces.
 Most cats that have it don't show any symptoms either.
 And even if your cat is healthy, you can't account for strays or your neighbors' outside cats that may be carrying this common cat disease.

 How to Stop Cats From Eliminating in a Sandbox

 While the cause behind this behavioral issue is simple, the solution isn't.
 Every cat is different, so you might have to try a few deterrents or combinations of deterrents before you find a solution that works in your situation.
 This is especially true if you're dealing with stray or neighborhood cats whose behavior you can't control.

 It's plain unsanitary and disgusting to have cat feces or urine in a sandbox that kids play in, and the odor may attract more cats to your yard.
 Clean it up ASAP by removing the contaminated sand, scrubbing the sandbox with a mixture of 3/4 cup household bleach to each gallon of water, and letting it dry completely before refilling it with fresh, clean sand.